-(Class III elective) Through the study of European history from 1450 (the High Renaissance) to the present, this course traces major developments in political and diplomatic history against a backdrop of social and economic change, creating a context for better understanding contemporary institutions and modern intellectual and cultural forces that fundamentally shape our world today.
-The course emphasizes analysis of both historical evidence and historical interpretation through class discussion and expression of historical understanding in writing.
-Because the narrative of modern European history necessarily involves engagement with the global economic force of imperialism and global conflicts (WWI & WWII), this course seeks to lay a sure foundation for the study of U.S. History and other department electives.
-Students are required to take the AP European History Exam in May.
+Modern European History is an elective for members of Class III.
+Through the study of European history from 1450 (the High Renaissance) to the present, this course traces major developments in political and diplomatic history against a backdrop of social and economic change, creating the context for better understanding contemporary institutions and modern intellectual and cultural forces that fundamentally shape our world today.
+Emphasis will be placed on analysis of both historical evidence and historical interpretation through class discussion and expression of historical understanding in writing.
+Because the narrative of European history necessarily involves engagement with the global economic force of imperialism and global conflicts (WWI & WWII), this course seeks to lay a sure foundation for the study of U.S. History and other history department electives.

 Required of all boys in either Class I or Class II, this course is designed to develop historically literate citizens with an empathetic understanding of the complexity of the American experience as well as a love for the critical study of our nation’s past.
 The course focuses on three core themes: 1) constancy and change in economic and social realities; 2) watershed changes in American political life and interpretations of government’s role in protecting life, liberty, and property; and 3) America’s place in the world.
 Students conduct research for a major paper, selecting from topics relevant to one of the course units (as determined by the instructor).
 In the final unit of the course, students undertake an oral history project connected to recent American history.
 Core readings are supplemented with numerous primary source documents.